PlatONnetwork/client-sdk-java/doc/Java-SDK-en.md

   - String: ErrMsg error message, exists on failure

 - **Delegation**: the object to save the delegation information of the current delegation account
-  - String: Address The account address of the principal
+  - String: delegateAddress The account address of the principal
-  - String: NodeId Node Id of the validator
+  - String: nodeId Node Id of the validator
-  - BigInteger: block height when StakingBlockNum initiated pledge
+  - BigInteger: stakingBlockNum height when StakingBlockNum initiated pledge
-  - BigInteger: DelegateEpoch's settlement cycle at the time of the most recent delegation to this candidate
+  - BigInteger: delegateEpoch delegateEpoch's settlement cycle at the time of the most recent delegation to this candidate
-  - BigInteger: Released to initiate a free amount lock-in period of the commissioned account
+  - BigInteger: delegateReleased to initiate a free amount lock-in period of the commissioned account
-  - BigInteger: ReleasedHes initiated the free amount of the hesitation period commissioned by the commissioned account von
+  - BigInteger: delegateReleasedHes initiated the free amount of the hesitation period commissioned by the commissioned account von
-  - BigInteger: RestrictingPlan initiates a lock-in period of the entrusted account
+  - BigInteger: delegateLocked initiates a lock-in period of the entrusted account
-  - BigInteger: RestrictingPlanHes initiated the hedging period of the locked account of the entrusted account
+  - BigInteger: delegateLockedHes initiated the hedging period of the locked account of the entrusted account
-  - BigInteger: Reduction von in revocation plan
   - BigInteger：cumulativeIncome  Delegate income to be received

 - **Java SDK contract use**